Nebojša Dugalić: Acting

-In 2010, he directed and played in monodrama Confession of Dmitry Karamazov, based on Dostoyevsky's The Brothers Karamazov, for which he received the Silver Knight in Moscow and opened the first Festival of Monodrama and Pantomime in Zemun.
+In 2010, he directed and played in the monodrama Confession of Dmitry Karamazov, based on Dostoyevsky's The Brothers Karamazov, for which he received the Silver Knight in Moscow and opened the first Festival of Monodrama and Pantomime in Zemun.

+In 2025, he played in Milorad Milinković's posthumous film Pearlescent Fog.

 Teaching

 Dugalić has a long teaching career with the Academy of Arts, Belgrade, a private university specialized in drama arts.
 He became an assistant professor in 2001, and full professor in 2007.
-He was the dean on the same Academy for the school year 2015/2016.
+He was the dean on the same Academy for the school year 2015-2016.
 He helped establish the "Integration Workshop", a Belgrade theater for blind and visually impaired actors.

 Personal life

 Dugalić lives with his wife Dragana in Belgrade.
 They have five children, three sons and two daughters.